2026 National Average + Trends

 2026 Federal Tax Credit and Rebate Summary

-Stacking is permitted across the three federal programs and additionally with state-level and utility-level rebates.
-A typical stacked-incentive heat pump install for an income-qualified household: federal Section 25C $2,000, plus IRA HEEHRA $1,750 to $8,000, plus state energy office $200 to $1,500, plus utility rebate $200 to $800.
-Total stacked incentive can reach $4,000 to $12,000 against an install cost of $2,500 to $4,500.
-Income-qualified households may have $0 net out-of-pocket for the install.
+Stacking still works across what remains.
+A typical stacked-incentive heat pump install for an income-qualified household in a state with an open program: IRA HEEHRA up to $1,750, plus state energy office $200 to $1,500, plus utility rebate $200 to $800.
+Total stacked incentive can reach $2,100 to $4,000 against an install cost of $2,500 to $4,500, a meaningful offset but well short of the near-$0 out-of-pocket outcomes possible in 2025 when the federal credit still applied.

 2026 Water Heater Cost Questions